← Back to 史記

 使使

-Lord Mengchang at Xue recruited and attracted guests from the feudal lords as well as fugitives who had committed crimes, and they all came to belong to Lord Mengchang.
+At Xue, Lord Mengchang recruited guests from among the feudal lords, as well as fugitives and men guilty of crimes, and they all attached themselves to him.
 Lord Mengchang housed them and treated them generously, and for this reason drew to himself the scholars of the world.
 His retainers numbered several thousand, and he treated them all equally regardless of noble or lowly status.
 When Lord Mengchang received guests and sat speaking with them, behind the screen there was always an attendant scribe who recorded what the lord said to the guest and inquired about the guest's relatives and dwelling places.
 When a guest departed, Lord Mengchang had already sent messengers to visit and inquire after the guest's relatives and to present them with gifts.
 Lord Mengchang once received guests for a night meal, and there was one person who blocked the firelight.
 The guest grew angry because the rice portions were unequal, stopped eating, and left.
 Lord Mengchang rose and personally held his rice portion to compare it.
 The guest was ashamed and committed suicide.
 Many scholars came to belong to Lord Mengchang for this reason.
 Lord Mengchang made no distinctions among his guests, treating them all well.
 Each person considered himself personally close to Lord Mengchang.

 5